 Is it only for students who will be seniors in the fall?

 No, the event is worthwhile even if you'll be junior or sophomore in the fall.
 Whenever you are starting to think more about your college options, you would benefit from these short campus visits.

 Do I need to register?
 How do I register?

-No, but registration is strongly recommended as campuses may not be able to accommodate walk-in this year.
+No, but registration is strongly recommended as campuses may not be able to accommodate walk-in.
 It also helps our campuses better prepare for the number of students expected to be at each visit.
 You can register online beginning on May 1.
-You can call our offices (800-774-2655) if you need assistance.
-We send the registration information to each of the colleges and universities that you register to attend.

 How should I decide which colleges to visit?

 - Our college pages may be a good starting point.
 These profiles include links to the colleges’ websites if you want to dig deeper.

 - Our colleges offer a wide range of programs.
 If you have an area of interest, use our online search tool to find colleges that matches your interests by majors, sports and the arts.

 The important thing is to start visiting some campuses.
 It will help you better imagine just what you are looking for as your college search advances.